-> But thanks to the explosion of podcasting and online videos, there is a heightened demand for transcription.
-About.com reports that transcription work “require a higher skill level” than most other data entry jobs.
-Something to keep in mind.
+But thanks to the explosion of podcasting and online videos, there is a heightened demand for transcription.

-> However, I’ve done some transcription in the part, and I can say that you can definitely get the hang of it and learn the ropes within a few days of practice.
+However, I’ve done some transcription in the past, and I can say that you can definitely get the hang of it and learn the ropes within a few days of practice.
 So don’t let that deter you.
 Remember: higher skill=higher pay.

-> Web Marketer and/or Designer
+Web Marketer and/or Designer

 There’s an absolutely exploding demand for Americans that can create beautiful, functional websites.
 Even if you’re majoring in philosophy you may want to consider moonlighting in something web related.